9at8/9at8/README.md

 ### Hey, I'm Adi :wave:

 I'm a 4th year computer science student at the University of Waterloo.
-I'm currently interning at [Microsoft](https://github.com/microsoft), with the [VSCode](https://github.com/microsoft/vscode) team.

 ```typescript
 const me = {